pip-services/pip-services-docs/content/en/node/commons/refer/_index.md

 #### [DependencyResolver](dependency_resolver)
 Helper class for resolving component dependencies.
-The resolver is configured to resolve named dependencies by specific locator.
+The resolver is configured to resolve named dependencies by a specified locator.
 During deployment the dependency locator can be changed.

 #### [Descriptor](descriptor)
-Locator type that most often used in PipServices toolkit.
+Locator type that is most often used in the PipServices toolkit.
 It locates components using several fields:
-- Group: a package or just named group of components like "pip-services"
+- Group: package or named group of components like "pip-services"
-- Type: logical component type that defines it's contract like "persistence"
+- Type: logical component type that defines it's contract. like "persistence"
-- Kind: physical implementation type like "mongodb"
+- Kind: physical implementation type, like "mongodb".
-- Name: unique component name like "default"
+- Name: unique component name, like "default"
 - Version: version of the component contract like "1.0"

 #### [Reference](reference)